 Sage Creek is proud to be a Chinese Dual Immersion school.
 This means two classes in each grade 1st thru 6th (between 50-60 students per grade) participate in half of their day in English and the other half day in Chinese.
 The other classes in each grade experience a traditional program where students spend their day in English like any other non-immersion school.
 Students in dual language immersion will experience some subjects in English and some in Chinese, their day is equally split in both languages.
 Depending on the grade, some students learn mathematics, science, social studies, PE/Health, etc., in English and some learn it in Chinese.
 The subjects taught in Chinese alternate each year.
 Utah state's dual immersion website (link below) lays out which subjects are instructed in which language in each grade.

 Students leave elementary school fluently speaking, reading, and writing Chinese and continue on their study of the Chinese language and culture in junior high and high school years.
 Students who remain with the program are prepared to take AP Chinese as a 9th or 10th grader and concurrent enrollment 2000 and 3000 level Chinese classes during their high school years.
-Utah has approximately 15% of its public schools as dual immersion schools in languages of Spanish, Chinese, German, Portuguese, French, and Russian.
+Utah has just shy of 20% of its public schools as dual immersion schools in languages of Spanish, Chinese, German, Portuguese, French, and Russian.
 The state's dual immersion website has additional information you may be interested in, the link is included below this paragraph.

 More than forty years of research consistently documents the power of immersion programs to help students attain high levels of second language proficiency.
 No other type of instruction, short of living in a second-language environment, is as successful.

 Young children especially thrive in this type of instructional environment.
 Happily, language immersion is also the least expensive way to deliver second language instruction.

 - Second Language Skills